Video Ads for Publishers – A Beginner’s Guide

 Video ads get higher engagement rates.

-Video ads have tightly framed subjects, memorable and interactive visual elements.
+Video ads have tightly framed subjects, and memorable and interactive visual elements.
 For this reason, video ads get higher engagement rates than display ads, and this yields higher purchase intent and favorability for advertisers.

 Video ads boost CPM rates.